Windz-GameDev/TSPQuest/README.md

 ```

 This example command will:
-  -Run the nearest neighbor algorithm on the `lu980.tsp` dataset.
+  - Run the nearest neighbor algorithm on the `lu980.tsp` dataset.
-  -It will have the default timeout of 60 seconds.
+  - It will have the default timeout of 60 seconds.
-  -It will display the dataset used, algorithm used, path, number of cities, total distance, and the elapsed time.
+  - It will display the dataset used, algorithm used, path, number of cities, total distance, and the elapsed time.
-  -It will visualize the final path using a scatterplot.
+  - It will visualize the final path using a scatterplot.
-  -If it times out, it will display skipping the algorithm.
+  - If it times out, it will display skipping the algorithm.

 ```bash
 python benchmark.py datasets/lu980.tsp brute_force --timeout 5
 ```

 This example command will:
-  -Run the brute force algorithm on the `lu980.tsp` dataset.
+  - Run the brute force algorithm on the `lu980.tsp` dataset.
-  -It will have a timeout of 5 seconds.
+  - It will have a timeout of 5 seconds.
-  -If it finishes, it will display the dataset, the algorithm, the path, the number of cities, the total distance, and the elapsed time.
+  - If it finishes, it will display the dataset, the algorithm, the path, the number of cities, the total distance, and the elapsed time.
-  -It will visualize the final path using a scatterplot if it finishes.
+  - It will visualize the final path using a scatterplot if it finishes.
-  -If it times out, it will display skipping the algorithm.
+  - If it times out, it will display skipping the algorithm.

 ## Running the `run_benchmark.py` Script